stanford-earth/matson/README.md

 ## Developing with Matson

 To get started developing in this theme, make sure npm is installed and you've run 'npm install' in this theme directory.
+Note that usually the project runs this step for the theme, but in this case you must do this manually.

 Run 'grunt' to make sure gulp is installed and available.